misspufffff/printbot/README.md

    - Create a folder inside the Shared Drive
    - Share the folder with your service account email
    - Use the folder ID as `DRIVE_FOLDER_ID`

+5. **Set up Projects Sheet:**
+   - The bot uses a hardcoded projects sheet: `1DhPrekXEd0GG45SpNftVbjKeHg52Jwec-_rQ9qX3Bz0`
+   - Ensure your service account has access to this sheet
+   - Projects should be listed in column A of the "Project Tracker" tab

 ### Slack App Setup